 - A central server and catalog with distributed backup

-- All components communicate via the network and are deployed separately.
+- All components communicate via the network.

 - Internal scheduler for automatic and simultaneous job execution with priorities.

-- Interactive restore of one or more files from:
+- Interactive restore with many options, for example:

 - current backup (most common)

 - prior backup of time and date

 - list of files/directories to restore

 - restore by Jobld

-- ...
+- =